jmofyi/pastorjeremiah/_posts/2019-02-01-should-you-quit.md

 ---
-title: SHOULD YOU QUIT?
+title: Should You Quit?
-description: how to persevere when times are tough
+description: How to persevere when times are tough.
 image: ''
 tags:
 - being called